What to Wear Birding: A Guide to Practical Clothing and Accessories

 Disclosure: This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-I hope this guide helps you feel more comfortable getting out into the marsh, the beach, and the forests here in the Lowcountry.
+I hope this guide helps you feel more comfortable and safe getting out into the marsh, the beach, and the forests here in the Lowcountry.
 Birding in the Lowcountry is incredibly rewarding—but the environment here is very much its own thing.
 The right clothing and a few practical accessories make your time outside far more comfortable and allow you to focus on what really matters: the birds.

 If you’d like to explore these habitats with a local guide, you can learn more about my guided birding and bird photography outings click here.

-Hilton Head Island and the surrounding Lowcountry offer some of the best coastal birding on the Atlantic Flyway, and I’m always happy to help visitors and local residents discover the birds and habitats that make this region so special
+Hilton Head Island and the surrounding Lowcountry offer some of the best coastal birding on the Atlantic Flyway, and I’m always happy to help visitors and local residents discover the birds and habitats that make this region so special.

 Black-bellied Plover pulling a marine worm out of the pluff mud.